 Frequently Asked Questions

-Understanding the key figures and identifying marks in cabinet making history helps appreciate the craftsmanship behind these timeless pieces.
+Understanding the key figures and identifying marks in cabinet making history helps appreciate the craftsmanship behind these timeless pieces, while also providing practical knowledge for collectors and enthusiasts who encounter these works in galleries, auction houses, or their own homes.

 Who were the prominent cabinet makers during the 18th century?